AP Computer Science A Revisions for 2025-26

 What professional learning opportunities will be available to help teachers prepare for the new content?

-We’ll offer AP Summer Institutes and other professional learning opportunities for teachers closer to launch year.
-Endorsed providers will also update their professional learning opportunities for teachers.
+We’re offering AP Summer Institutes and other professional learning opportunities for teachers beginning in summer 2025.
+Visit the AP Professional Learning Calendar and use the Subject Area filter to find AP Computer Science A workshops.
+Endorsed providers are also updating their professional learning opportunities for teachers.

 Will the textbooks teachers currently use for AP Computer Science A work with the revised course?